algorandfoundation/algokit-utils-py/docs/markdown/capabilities/app-deploy.md

 Furthermore, the implementation contains the following implementation characteristics per the original architecture design:

 - Deploy-time parameters can be provided and substituted into a TEAL Template by convention (by replacing `TMPL_{KEY}`)
-- Contracts can be built by any smart contract framework that supports [ARC-56](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0056.md), [ARC-32](https://github.com/algorandfoundation/ARCs/pull/150) and [ARC-4](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0004.md) ([Beaker](https://beaker.algo.xyz/) or otherwise), which also means the deployment language can be different to the development language e.g. you can deploy a Python smart contract with TypeScript for instance
+- Contracts can be built by any smart contract framework that supports [ARC-56](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0056.md) and [ARC-32](https://github.com/algorandfoundation/ARCs/pull/150), which also means the deployment language can be different to the development language e.g. you can deploy a Python smart contract with TypeScript for instance
 - There is explicit control of the immutability (updatability / upgradeability) and permanence (deletability) of the smart contract, which can be varied per environment to allow for easier development and testing in non-MainNet environments (by replacing `TMPL_UPDATABLE` and `TMPL_DELETABLE` at deploy-time by convention, if present)
 - Contracts are resolvable by a string “name” for a given creator to allow automated determination of whether that contract had been deployed previously or not, but can also be resolved by ID instead